 Auburn is expanding its solar ordinance to include large-scale solar arrays in the city’s agricultural zone.

 While Audurn is expanding its solar ordinance, the New England Ratepayers Association has introduced a petition that could harm solar incentives in New England.
-Read the full story from Pine Tree Watch.
+Read the full story from the Maine Monitor.

 Maine, along with 23 other states, recently sued the Trump Administration to stop the clean car standards rollback.